NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

 ```

 The final step of pre-processing is retrieving the phenotype of
-interest, age for each sample.
+interest, in this case age.

 ```python